-Angola is party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards but is not party to the ICSID Convention.
+Angola is party to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+The adherence of the Republic of Angola to the ICSID Convention was also approved, although it is yet to enter into force.